 An analysis of the processes and significance of consumer behavior in the economy.
 Attention will be given to the economic and cultural forces influencing and determining consumer behavior, many of the alternatives faced in consumption spending, and the impact of consumer behavior on the national economy.
-Prerequisite: Economics 3104 or Economics 3101, and junior standing.
+Prerequisite: Economics 3104.